Information about Bargaining and Tentative Agreements

 Who is involved in the bargaining process?

 We have over 20 bargaining committee members, FEA bargaining specialist, FEA organizing specialists and other member activists involved in bargaining.
 All instructional staff can give input for bargaining.
 We hold town halls, send emails, meet in person at worksites, collected survey data, have one on one conversations, in person events, send text messages and phone calls to gather educator voices.
 We also organize and communicate bargaining priorities including speaking at school board meetings.
 Our committee and team, made up of members, decides as a collective what is put forward and agreed upon at bargaining.
+We are always looking for people who are interested in helping write contract language or help us with the bargaining process.
+If you would like to be involved, click the green "Join the Bargaining Committee" button below.

 Collective Bargaining meetings between the district and LCEA are open to the public.
 All community members can attend bargaining meetings and advocate for a fair contract.
 All LCEA members can attend LCEA bargaining committee meetings, trainings, and caucuses.
 All instructional staff- members of the bargaining unit, regardless of membership, get to vote on the tentative agreements and ratify them in the contract.